Swiftal13/BeginnerMachineLearningNotes/NaturalLanguageProcessing.md

 Stop word removal aims to remove the most commonly occurring words that don’t add much information to the text.
 For example, “the,” “a,” “an,” and so on.<br><br>

+## Tokenization
-**Tokenization** splits text into individual words and word fragments.
+splits text into individual words and word fragments.
 The result generally consists of a word index and tokenized text in which words may be represented as numerical tokens for use in various deep learning methods.
 A method that instructs language models to ignore unimportant tokens can improve efficiency.

-First principle:
+ **First principle:**
 - words can be encoded using ASCII of its individual letters, but two words can have the same values.
 It is hard to understand the **sentiment** of a word
 - So we "tokenize" each seperate word in the phrase instead.
 Encoding each word.
 For example I = 1, love = 2, ...

-  I love my dog
+  I love my dog<br>
-  1 2 3 4
+  1 2 3 4<br>
-  I love my cat
+  I love my cat<br>
-  1 2 3 5
+  1 2 3 5<br>

   similarity of action, different noun